asagi4/ComfyUI-Adaptive-Guidance/README.md

 The node calculates the cosine similarity between the u-net's conditional and unconditional output ("positive" and "negative" prompts) and once the similarity crosses the specified threshold, it sets CFG to 1.0, effectively skipping negative prompt calculations and speeding up inference.

 I'm not sure if the cosine similarity calculation matches the original paper since I had to translate from maths to Python, but it appears to work.

+### Uncond zero

+Set uncond_zero_scale to > 0 to enable "uncond zero" CFG *after* the normal CFG gets disabled.
+Stolen from https://github.com/Extraltodeus/Uncond-Zero-for-ComfyUI

+It seems to work slightly better than just running without CFG, but YMMV